 A few weeks ago we had a choice.
 We could drive a section of Alberta’s Cowboy Highway (Highway 22) from the Calgary area to Pincher Creek en route to Waterton Lakes National Park or drive the main north-south Highway 2.

-Hands down the Cowboy Highway is a more interesting drive.
+Hands down the Cowboy Highway is a more interesting drive – at any time of the year.

 The folks at Travel Alberta seem to be the ones that came up with the name – very apropos considering the highway follows the eastern slopes of the Rocky Mountains and passes through a whole lot of ranch and cowboy country.